閉じる

-The Role of Gas in Japan’s Heat Demand
+The Role of Natural Gas in Japan’s Thermal Energy Demand

-Approximately 60% of energy consumption in Japan is dedicated to heat demand, such as heating and hot water supply.
+In Japan, about 60% of energy consumption is attributed to heat demand, such as heating and hot water supply.
 The primary energy source for this heat demand is city gas, which mainly consists of methane (CH4) produced from natural gas.
 Compared to oil and coal, natural gas emits less CO2 when burned, making it an environmentally friendly energy source.

 While city gas is convenient and economical, it still relies on natural gas, a fossil fuel, leading to CO2 emissions and environmental impact.
 From the perspective of combating global warming, developing clean energy sources to replace natural gas is an urgent task.